csc301-fall-2022/FaceBlur/deliverable-2/README.md

 PRs are made from these feature branches to the main branch.
 The person opening the PR review assigns a single PR reviewer.
 We don't allow merges until at least 1 reviewer has approved the feature.
 We chose this to minimize friction in terms of development, but also ensure that the PR had passed at least 1 person's review before being merged into main.
 The person who made the PR is responsible for merging their PR once it is accepted.

  ### Deployment - MVP
+ The MVP is currently deployed on Heroku, purely for demonstrative purposes.

  ### Deployment - Final Stack
  The application will be entirely hosted through AWS.
 The Postgresql database is hosted on RDS, and we are using a serverless implementation.